martinmine/discord-music-bot/README.md

 It is highly likely that you need to further customise these permissions, since the administrative role name in your server may not be called 'Admin' or because you just want to change these permissions in any way.
 This can be achieved through the **!addpermission** and **!removepermission** commands, but they have some drawbacks: they can't be used with any role name that contains spaces, permissions set through these commands are not saved and will be lost on a bot restart, and also without any further setup you will not be even able to use them if you don't have 'Admin' role.

+These issues will be fixed on future updates.

 TODO explains how to properly setup command permissions.